 Instead, consider joining a gym without these food freebies.
 Chances are, these "perks" are built into the cost of your membership anyway, so you'll likely find a lower rate without them.
 Not to mention, you can bring your own healthy snacks for before and after your workout (and if you want low-priced snacks, check out our guide on how to eat healthy on a budget).
 That way, you can help your wallet and your waistline.

 Pick out a few different fitness centers in your area and check them out.
 New customers can often take advantage of free trials lasting up to seven days.

 If that's not enough time to judge whether a gym is worth joining, you can also look at a low-cost gym.
-Chains such as Planet Fitness offer monthly rates as low as $10, and Blink Fitness (from Equinox) has rates as low as $15.
+Chains such as Planet Fitness offer monthly rates as low as $10, and Blink Fitness (from Equinox) has rates as low as $10 at some clubs.

 Gym Membership Prices by Brand